National Cadet Corps (Singapore)

-The National Cadet Corps (NCC) is a military cadet corps youth organisation supported by the Ministry of Defence and the Ministry of Education.
-As of 2020, it had a total strength of more than 11,000 members, consisting of officers, cadet officers, and cadets, amongst others.
-The Corps is represented in 125 secondary schools with a total of 146 units – 108 Land units, 20 Air units and 18 Sea units.

-It is one of the country's oldest youth organisations, formed in 1901.
+The National Cadet Corps (NCC) is a military-themed youth organisation supported by the Singapore Armed Forces(SAF) and the Ministry of Education (Singapore).
+As of 2020, it had more than 11,000 members, including officers, cadet officers and cadets.
+The Corps is represented in 125 secondary schools with a total of 146 "units" comprising 108 "Land units", 20 "Air units" and 18 "Sea units".
+Formed in 1901, it is one of the country's oldest youth organisations.
+While NCC adopts military-style training and structure, it holds no actual military authority and primarily serves as an educational and character-building experience through structured simulations and drills.

-Mission & Vision

-Mission

-To nurture inspiring leaders and committed citizens through fun, adventurous and military-related activities.